-Bridgette Raes is one of the most seasoned personal stylists in the country with a career that has spanned over 15 years.
+Bridgette Raes is one of the most seasoned personal stylists and workplace style experts in the country with a career that has spanned 17 years.
 She is the president of Bridgette Raes Style Group and the author of Style Rx: Dressing the Body You Have to Create the Body You Want.
-In addition to her client work, her witty, down-to-earth advice has made her a sought-after speaker, writer, spokesperson and style expert.
+In addition to her client work, her witty, down-to-earth advice has made her a sought-after speaker, writer, and spokesperson.

 Bridgette’s style expertise is regularly featured in People StyleWatch, Real Simple Magazine, The Boston Globe, and more.
 Her television appearances regularly include CNN, The Daily Buzz, Good Morning America and over 100 appearances on local networks from coast to coast.

 Bridgette’s book, Style Rx: Dressing the Body You Have to Create the Body You Want (Perigee/Penguin 2008) was written to relate to the “everyday woman”, including realistic advice and over 250 photos of real women with real bodies, many of whom are clients, not professional models.